TiredOfThisAll/django-auth/README.md

    - Method: GET
    - Parameters: `id` (in URL path), `Authorization` with token (in headers)
    - Response: JSON with the list of invited users on success, {'error': '<error_message>'} on failure

+## Web Version Endpoints

+Here is a list of endpoints available in the web version:

+1. **Main Page**:
+   - Endpoint: `/`
+   - Description: Renders the registration page of the website.
+   - Method: GET
+   - Response: HTML page rendered by the `main_page` view

+2. **Login Page**:
+   - Endpoint: `/login/`
+   - Description: Renders the login page.
+   - Method: GET
+   - Response: HTML page rendered by the `login_page` view

+3. **User Profile Page**:
+   - Endpoint: `/user/<id>/`
+   - Description: Renders the user profile page.
+   - Method: GET
+   - Parameters: `id` (in URL path)
+   - Response: HTML page rendered by the `user_profile_page` view

+4. **Logout**:
+   - Endpoint: `/logout/`
+   - Description: Logs out the user and redirects to the login page.
+   - Method: GET
+   - Response: Redirects to the login page after logout